yumauri/effector-storage/README.md

 ### Update from non-reactive storage

-If your storage can be updated from _external source_, and doesn't have any events to react to, but you are able to know about it somehow.
+If your storage can be updated from an _external source_ and does not have any events to react to, but you are still able to know about updates somehow.

 You can use optional `pickup` parameter to specify unit to trigger update (keep in mind, that when you add `pickup`, `persist` _will not_ get initial value from storage automatically):